unisport/sample-grid/README.md

 ## Jonas' notes

 To run this project:
-1. Run a "npm install" and let it run
+1. Write "npm install" in the terminal and let it run
-2. Write "npm start" and open webbrowser and go to http://localhost:3000 and you're good to go
+2. Write "npm start" in the terminal and open webbrowser and go to http://localhost:3000 and you're good to go

 Fork this project and send back a pull request.